 A couple of months ago, I was gushing about Swedish singer songwriter The Moniker’s new track ‘Life is Life‘, a song I listened to on a daily basis for weeks after I wrote about it, as I loved it that much.
 But now I’ve got another The Moniker track I like just as much.
 His latest release ‘I Failed Myself But I Failed You More‘.

-It’s the seventh song he’s released from his second album Don’t Fly Too High, and it has a completely different feel to ‘Life is Life‘, which is more of an anthem pop song.
+It is the seventh song he has released from his second album Don’t Fly Too High, and it has a completely different feel to ‘Life is Life‘, which is more of an anthem pop song.

 Listen to it in the Deezer widget below, pick up ‘I Failed Myself But I Failed You More‘ on iTunes, and then make a mental note to listen to it again every day on Deezer as well.
 I plan to.